Fred Hoyle: Career

-In late 1940, Hoyle left Cambridge to go to Portsmouth to work for the Admiralty on radar research, for example devising a method to get the altitude of the incoming aeroplanes.
-He was also put in charge of countermeasures against the radar guided guns found on the Graf Spee after its scuttling in the River Plate.
-Britain's radar project employed more personnel than the Manhattan project, and was probably the inspiration for the large British project in Hoyle's novel The Black Cloud.
-Two colleagues in this war work were Hermann Bondi and Thomas Gold, and the three had many and deep discussions on cosmology.
-The radar work paid for a couple of trips to North America, where he took the opportunity to visit astronomers.
+In late 1940, Hoyle left Cambridge to go to Portsmouth to work for the Admiralty on radar research, for example devising a method to get the altitude of incoming aeroplanes.
+He was also put in charge of countermeasures against the radar-guided guns found on the Graf Spee after its scuttling in the River Plate.
+Britain's radar project was a large-scale operation, and was probably the inspiration for the large British project in Hoyle's novel The Black Cloud.
+Two colleagues in this war work were Hermann Bondi and Thomas Gold, and the three had many discussions on cosmology.
+The radar work involved several trips to North America, where he took the opportunity to visit astronomers.
 On one trip to the US, he learned about supernovae at Caltech and Mount Palomar and, in Canada, the nuclear physics of plutonium implosion and explosion, noticed some similarity between the two and started thinking about supernova nucleosynthesis.
-He had an intuition at the time "I will make a name for myself if this works out."
-Eventually (1954) his prescient and ground breaking paper came out.
+He had an intuition at the time "I will make a name for myself if this works out" (he published his prescient and groundbreaking paper in 1954).
 He also formed a group at Cambridge exploring stellar nucleosynthesis in ordinary stars and was bothered by the paucity of stellar carbon production in existing models.
-He noticed that one of the existing processes would be made a billion times more productive if the carbon-12 nucleus had a resonance at 7.7 MeV, but the nuclear physicists did not list such a one.
-On another trip, he visited the nuclear physics group at Caltech, spending a few months of sabbatical there and persuaded them against their considerable scepticism to look for and find the Hoyle state in carbon-12, from which developed a full theory of stellar nucleosynthesis, co-authored by Hoyle with some members of the Caltech group.
+He noticed that one existing process would be made a billion times more productive if the carbon-12 nucleus had a resonance at 7.7 MeV, but nuclear physicists at the time omitted such an observed value.
+On another trip, he visited the nuclear physics group at Caltech, spent a few months of sabbatical there and persuaded them against their scepticism to find the Hoyle state in carbon-12, from which a full theory of stellar nucleosynthesis was developed, co-authored by Hoyle and members of the Caltech group.